sankalp1999/twitter-circle/README.md

 ## Features

 1. Make a Twitter Circle visualization for up to 200 users
-2. Check leader board based on combined weights of *all* your mentions of other users and *all* direct messages
+2. Check leaderboard based on combined weights of *all* your mentions of other users and *all* direct messages
 3. Check DM stats (purely messages) like messages sent/received per user, total messages, last message with them
 4. DM bar graph where you can see messages/month for 5 years data